 - Families with more than one middle school applicant connected to their MySchools account only need to submit one set of application choices if they want these children to attend the same program.
 Before a family submits that application, MySchools offers the option to add the same application choices to the other child’s (or children’s) application(s).

-- If a family includes an audition or language: criteria program on their children's identical applications, and only one child is accepted to that program, then the children may receive separate offers.
+- If a family includes an audition, language: criteria, or screened program on their children's identical applications, and only one child is accepted to that program, then the children may receive separate offers.

 How to Apply

 Most NYC students apply to middle school during their fifth grade year, or if different, their final year of elementary school.
 Families apply by submitting a middle school application.
 Additionally, some arts-based middle school programs hold auditions: more information about this will be available in January.

 During the application period, you can access your child's personalized online application.
 When you're logged in to your MySchools account, you can see and explore every middle school program where they are eligible to apply.
 From these options, you can add up to 12 middle school programs to your child’s application.
 Add the programs that interest you and your child the most and rank them in your true order of preference in the application.

 - Consider adding the programs where your child has an admissions priority or guarantee, such as their zoned school(s) or continuing school.
 You do not have to place any of these programs as your first choice to keep your priority.

 - Make an appointment to talk to your child's school counselor.
 Discuss your child's middle school application choices and how you plan to rank them.

 - Use MySchools to explore your child's middle school options.
 Be sure to check the "Selection Criteria" section of each program's MySchools page to see if there are any additional admissions requirements, such as an audition.

 During the application period, you can apply one of three ways: